Westron Wynde: Music

 Recovering the original tune of Westron Wynde that was used in these Masses is not entirely straightforward.
 There is a version that uses the secular words, but with rather different notes:

 The version used by the three Mass composers can only be inferred by what they put into their Masses.
-In program notes (see below), Peter Phillips offers the following reconstruction:
+In programme notes (see below), Peter Phillips offers the following reconstruction:

 But this is not always exactly what appears in the Masses; thus the New Grove quotes the following sequence from Taverner's Mass:

 For the words being sung here, see Mass (music).

 Reworkings and Recordings

 Westron Wynde was put to music by Igor Stravinsky as a movement (Westron Wind) of his Cantata (1952).

 The American folk group The Limeliters (Louis Gottlieb, Alex Hassilev, and Glenn Yarbrough) recorded a version using a variation of the first tune above, with modern English stanzas interpolated.
 Both the variation and the interpolated stanzas were most likely written by the Limeliters themselves, one of whom (Gottlieb) was a musicologist and would have been familiar with the original song.

 The British guitarist John Renbourn recorded his own arrangement of the tune for two guitars on his 1970 album The Lady and the Unicorn.
 The song has been recorded by Maddy Prior and Tim Hart on the album Summer Solstice and by Barbara Dickson on Full Circle.

 The British band Current 93 recorded an extended and modified version of the song sometime between 1982 and 1995, adding various new lines.
 This version, however, was not released until 2010.

+Saint Etienne recorded a version as Western Wind, as either side of the instrumental Tankerville on their 1994 album Tiger Bay with Stephen Duffy duetting in the refrain.

 Susan McKeown and The Chanting House perform poet Robert Burns's version of the song entitled "Westlin Winds" on the 1995 album "Bones."

 British composer Roger Jackson used the text and added a new verse in an entirely new setting in 2014.